brab0/appt/README.md

 ## What is this for?
-Appt was made to overcome some recurrency steps on NodeJs projects building by providing a bunch of resources(*wraps, middlewares, classes and default configuration*).

 Lets say you're building an ExpressJs(*we love it, right?*) API.
 You probably will define a class or whatever to make a **database connection**, start a **server**, get an **express instance** and assemble (`use`) your **routes**, handle your requests with a **body-parser**, configure some **CORS**, access controll(**JWT**) and so on...EVERY TIME!

 Could happen on a regular node's program building as well.
 You might write a **glob requirer** to your **mongoose schemes and models** and...*hey, you also gonna have to require them all, even they've been loaded before*.
 Further that, good look when you change something on you *project's paths structure*.